 In an effort to balance our obligation to hold public meetings with the equally imperative duty to prevent and slow the spread of COVID-19, the School Committee is making two important changes to meetings to facilitate participation while adhering to state guidance on prohibiting gatherings of more than 25 people and practicing social distancing.
 Please see below for more details.

-Beginning with the Monday, March 16th meeting, the School Committee will host virtual meetings.
+Beginning March 21, 2020 and until further notice, the School Committee will host virtual meetings.
 Those wishing to listen to the meeting may do so via the Zoom web-based conferencing.
 Meetings can also be watched or live streamed via NewTV.
 To call into the meeting via Zoom, please follow these instructions:

 Zoom meeting link: https://zoom.us/j/390017072

 Call-in meeting ID: 390 017 072

 PLEASE NOTE: All meeting materials can be accessed by clicking on the meeting link in the "Upcoming Meetings" section on the right side of this webpage.